I love History, Romance, the Regency, Food, Family, Faith and Friends.

 - What do you hope readers will learn/discover from reading your books?

-I hope readers will see themselves in my hero's or heroine's journey, that despite the circumstances God has a plan for their lives and above everything--all challenges and obstacles, love survives.
+I hope readers will see themselves in my hero's or heroine's journey, that despite the circumstances, there is value and God-given beauty in their lives.
+Faith will sustain them in all challenges and obstacles.
+Oh, and love always survives.

 - What is quick bio?